fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ### Trial padding

 You might want to include segments of data preceding or following the trial, e.g., when you want to reject trials with an eye blink right before the trial onset.
-For this purpose trial padding (''cfg.artfctdef.xxx.trlpadding'') is used.
+For this purpose trial padding (`cfg.artfctdef.xxx.trlpadding`) is used.
 Trial padding pads data on both sides of the trial with the specified length, such that artifact detection and rejection is also performed for those padded segments.

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure8.png" width="600" %}